nicholasd-uci/jQuery101/README.md

 ```
 ![jqSyntaxEx1](./photos/jqSyntaxEx1.PNG)

-> In the Web Browser and Console Log Should Show Like this:
+> The Web Browser and Console Log Should look like this:

 ![jqSyntaxEx2](./photos/jqSyntaxEx2.PNG)